 "U.S. dollars," "US\$," "dollars" or "\$" refer to the lawful currency of the United States of America ("United States").
-"Mexican pesos," "pesos" or "Ps." refer to the lawful currency of Mexico.
-"Euros" or "€" refer to the lawful currency of the European Economic and Monetary Union (the "Euro Zone").
+"Mexican pesos," "pesos" or "Ps." refer to the lawful currency of the European Economic and Monetary Union (the "Euro Zone").

 As used in this annual report, "sparkling beverages" refers to non-alcoholic carbonated beverages.
-"Still beverages" refers to non-alcoholic noncarbonated beverages.
+"Still beverages" refers to non-alcoholic non-carbonated beverages.
 "Waters" refers to flavored and non-flavored waters, whether or not carbonated.

-Currency Translations and Estimates
+Curren cy Translations and Estimates